-An obvious extension to the personal information agents described above is to see each user not only as an information consumer, but also as a provider.
-In this case, the personal agent could assist the user also in serving as a source of information.
-A simple example for such agents are the clients for peer-to-peer file sharing like Kazaa, ED2K, or - in the e-Learning domain - Edutella [46].
+An obvious extension to the personal information agents described in the previous section is to see each user not only as an information consumer, but also as a provider.
+In this case, besides retrieval and presentation support, the personal agent should assist the user in serving as a source of information.
+A very simple example for such agents are the clients for peer-to-peer file sharing support like Kazaa, ED2K, or - in the domain of learning resources - Edutella [57].
 These agents have specialized interfaces for expressing queries, passing them on to other agents and displaying the results.
 But they are also able to receive queries and process them by answering with result documents or by passing a query to other agents.
-In the following, we describe more elaborate approaches.
+Such interaction between different personal assistants can be considered as a multi-agent system.
+In the following, more elaborate approaches are also described.